defaultxr/scripts/README.md

 A collection of various convenience scripts I've written for myself.

-Each script contains usage information in its source, and most of them also support `-h`/`--help` to display a basic summary on the command line.
-Some of the scripts also have configuration options at the top that you may need or want to change.
+Each script supports a `-h` or `--help` argument to display a summary and basic help information on the command line.
+Some of the scripts have configuration options at the top of the file that you may need or want to change.

 They're written in a variety of languages, but mostly [fish](https://fishshell.com/) because fish is great.